cosmos/sdk-tutorials/voter/index.md

 ![Application screenshot](./1.png)

-This tutorial builds an understanding of creating a blockchain app, adding and modifying types for a transaction, editing messages, and designing the front end app.
+This tutorial builds understanding as it walks you through creating a blockchain app, adding and modifying types for a transaction, editing messages, and designing the front end app.

 **You will learn how to**